 Mindmixer, an online tool for SPH in urban planning, provides a platform for submission of ideas, polling preferred choices, identifying actions, implementing surveys, and sharing visual tools.
-Other tools similar to Mindmixer are: citieshealth, Bangthetable.com, citizenlab.co, and Metroquest.
+Other tools similar to Mindmixer are: citieshealth, Bangthetable.com, citieshealth, <a hre

 The evaluation guidelines and principles presented in this resource also apply when working online.
 However, there are other issues to consider as well,